brootaylor/brootaylor-v3/src/_content/pages/about.md

 Anything that impacts the user experience on the web matters to me.
 This is where I’m most comfortable and where I’ve naturally ended up specialising.
 As a result, you’ll mostly find me tinkering around in the “[front-of-the-front-end](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/){rel="external"}” &mdash; the somewhat broad and slightly *fuzzy* intersection between design and back-end engineering.

+I have experience creating frontend solutions that support design systems and design token architecture, ensuring components are consistent, scalable, and themeable &mdash; without tying developers to any single tech stack.
+It’s work I really enjoy and would like to do more of.
+To me, a good design system should be a stable foundation: flexible and tech-agnostic enough to remain useful as technologies come and go.

 In short, I try my best to build web solutions that are [resilient](https://resilientwebdesign.com/){rel="external"}, [usable](https://trentwalton.com/2014/03/10/device-agnostic/){rel="external"} and as future-friendly as possible.

 I’m fairly quick at picking up new skills and programming languages, and I enjoy problem solving.
 I’ve been fortunate to work with some really talented, kind, and supportive people over the years, and much of the success I’ve enjoyed in <span id="fnref:career" rel="doc-noteref"><a href="#fn:career" rel="footnote">my career <sup>1</sup></a></span> is thanks to them.
+You can read some of the [nice things they've said](/projects#projects-testimonials) too.

 ### Am I a "[full-stack] developer"?